Kenah

 Research Associate

 Mrs. Hill is a cultural heritage and archaeological professional whose work has focused on ethical considerations in museum collections.
 With an academic background in archaeology, she is skilled in Program Development, Historic Research and Analysis, and Museum Management.
 Catherine has played a leading role in international repatriation efforts and facilitating collaboration with underrepresented communities in Indian Country and abroad.
-Her former work with the National Museum of Natural History has given her a wide range of experiences in reconciling the harmful legacies of colonialism and a network of resources across state and federal levels.
+Her former work with the National Museum of Natural History has given her a wide range of experiences in reconciling the harmful legacies of colonialism, and her collaborations with Tribal communities have resulted in $1 million in grants supporting tribal initiatives and institutional collaboration.

 Katie McGhee